Classroom Support Services

 Basic TinkerCad Circuits

 Students will use TinkerCad to build a basic circuit in order to learn and apply both Ohms Law and Kirchhoff’s Law to light up a virtual LED system.
 They will see how the changes in voltage will affect the outcome of their circuit.
-Additionally, they will be given basic knowledge of components, such as batteries and power supplies, light-emitting diodes (LEDs) and resistors as well as developing familiarity with breadboards and Arduino microcontrollers.
+Additionally, they will be taught the components, such as batteries and power supplies, light-emitting diodes (LEDs) and resistors as well as developing familiarity with breadboards and Arduino microcontrollers.

 Requires students to have access to a computer